sametmax/django-quicky/README.md

 Django-quicky
 ==============

-A collection of tools to use to quickly setup Django.
+A collection of tools to make setting up Django quicker.

-You will fall in love with it if you ever wished you could do:
+You will love this tool if you ever wished you could do:

     @url('/user/\d+')
     @view(render_to='user.html'):